 BARC India & Nielsen Media Explain “Impact Of COVID -19 On TV Viewership And Smartphone Behaviour Across India"

-Post taking a tough action against the accused involved in TV ratings (TRP) manipulation in, Karnataka, Madhya Pradesh and Assam in 2018-2019, thanks to its Vigilance Team, BARC India had successfully filed FIR at West Marredpally Police Station, Hyderabad against the accused in Telangana.
+Post taking tough action against the accused involved in TV ratings (TRP) manipulation in, Karnataka, Madhya Pradesh and Assam in 2018-2019, MDPL’s service partner registered a FIR in Hyderabad, acting on which the Telangana police have filed a charge-sheet.
 The accused were connected with two channels in Andhra Pradesh and Telangana region.